Skip to main content

 Note: the DKIM records will be need to be set up as type CNAME - not TXT - with your domain provider in order for this to verify as expected.

-Once you've followed the instructions provided and completed the changes to your DNS Record, you'll be able to click the 'Verify' button or you can select the 'Verify Later' option if you need to do this at a later date.
+Once you've followed the instructions provided and completed the changes to your DNS record, you'll be able to click the 'Verify' button.
+Or, you can select the 'Verify Later' option if you need to do this at a later date.

 Once verified, you're ready to go!